 Continue on from your Unity College online Bachelor’s degree right into one of our online Master’s programs.
 Go from an Associate’s degree to a Master’s degree within approximately two and a half years of study!
 As long as you are in good academic and financial standing, you can move directly into our Master’s programs.

 The University of Maine, in Orno, Maine, has created a special transfer agreement for CCV STEM A.S. graduates to matriculate into a Surveying Engineering Technology B.S. degree.
 A surveying career is for the individual that seeks a good salary, likes the outdoors, and wants to work independently.
 Surveying is a combination of technical knowledge, legal knowledge, business savvy, innovation, and communication skills.
 Employment is available across the United States — in rural and urban communities.

 New England Regional Student Program: New England residents qualify for the New England Board of Higher Education reduced tuition rates.

 Sample Pathway from CCV STEM A.S. to Surveying Engineering Technology B.S.

 For more information on the Surveying Engineering Technology Program contact: Linda.Liscomb@umit.maine.edu

 University of Vermont

-Many CCV students transfer successfully to the University of Vermont, the state’s only public university, to complete a baccalaureate degree.
+Many CCV students transfer successfully to the University of Vermont to complete a baccalaureate degree.

 An articulation agreement with UVM’s College of Arts and Sciences (with 21 departments) guarantees admission for CCV graduates with a 2.7 or higher GPA, provided the student has completed 60 pre-approved transfer credits.
 CCV degree students are encouraged to communicate early with a CCV advisor, UVM’s admissions office, and the College of Arts and Sciences for specific degree requirements.